cchitsiang/awesome-stars/topics.md

 ## data

-- [spider-rs/spider](https://github.com/spider-rs/spider) - A web crawler and scraper for Rust
+- [spider-rs/spider](https://github.com/spider-rs/spider) - Web crawler, scraper, and automation framework for Rust
 - [mendableai/firecrawl](https://github.com/mendableai/firecrawl) - 🔥 Turn entire websites into LLM-ready markdown or structured data.
 Scrape, crawl and extract with a single API.
 - [truefoundry/cognita](https://github.com/truefoundry/cognita) - RAG (Retrieval Augmented Generation) Framework for building modular, open source applications for production by TrueFoundry
 - [DataExpert-io/data-engineer-handbook](https://github.com/DataExpert-io/data-engineer-handbook) - This is a repo with links to everything you'd ever want to learn about data engineering